-The increase to superannuation was and is in addition to the current superannuation guarantee charge of 9% established by the Australian government under the Superannuation Guarantee (Administration) Act 1992.
+The increase to superannuation was and is in addition to the current superannuation guarantee charge established by the Australian government under the Superannuation Guarantee (Administration) Act 1992.

-Should the Australian government under the Superannuation Guarantee (Administration) Act 1992, or any other legislation providing for the rate of employer superannuation contributions, increase the rate above the current 9%, Delta Electricity will maintain contributions at 2% above such new rate.
+Should the Australian government under the Superannuation Guarantee (Administration) Act 1992, or any other legislation providing for the rate of employer superannuation contributions, increase the rate, Delta Electricity will maintain contributions at 2% above such new rate.